What does it take to make good things happen?

-The Dawn Chorus Group is one of the founders of the R=MC2 model, which articulates that readiness involves the specific skills and conditions to make a particular change happen, the general organization conditions, and the set of motivations that contribute to whether a change is implemented.
+The Dawn Chorus Group is one of the core developers of the R=MC2 model, which articulates that readiness involves the specific skills and conditions to make a particular change happen, the general organization conditions, and the set of motivations that contribute to whether a change is implemented.

 To date, R=MC2 and related measures have been used in over 25 settings: from schools to community coalitions, to military bases to community colleges.
 The framework is highly portable and can be applied to nearly all implementation settings and change efforts.

 We have multiple tools to help people look at their readiness to implement a new change.
-These range from basic worksheets to more comprehensive assessments.
+These range from basic worksheets (like the BRTT above) to more comprehensive assessments.
 We are also building out ways to extract information about readiness through textual analysis.

 Okay, so you get a readiness profile?
 What do you do about it?
 We have a comprehensive repository of evidence-based change management strategies to help organizations select